realpython/python-guide/docs/starting/install/osx.rst

 Installing Python on Mac OS X
 =============================

-*Or, "Installing Python 2.7 via Homebrew".*

-The latest version of Mac OS X, **comes with Python 2.7 out of the box**.
+The latest version of Mac OS X, Lion, **comes with Python 2.7 out of the box**.

 You do not need to install or configure anything else to use Python.
 Having said that, I would strongly recommend that you install the tools and libraries described in the next section before you start building Python applications for real-world use.
 In particular, you should always install Distribute, as it makes it much easier for you to use other third-party Python libraries.